Recent ECDC publications available online (September 2009)

 Since 30 April ECDC has been working on a number of documents related to the influenza A(H1N1) pandemic.
 As well as Daily Updates, ECDC now publishes a Weekly Executive Update providing a weekly overview of ECDC work and global developments pertaining to pandemic influenza 2009, and a Weekly Influenza Surveillance Overview giving an analysis of the latest surveillance data.

-Possible target readership: public health officials, policymakers, experts in disease surveillance, experts in threat monitoring.
+Possible target readership: public health officials, policymakers, antimicrobial resistance experts.

 TECHNICAL REPORT: Mapping of HIV/STI behavioural surveillance in Europe

 This report is an in-depth analysis of the current situation regarding behavioural surveillance programmes related to HIV and sexually transmitted infections (STI) in EU and EFTA countries.
 Surveillance is examined in the following populations: general population, youth, injecting drug users (IDU), men who have sex with men (MSM), people living with HIV/AIDS (PLWHA), sex workers, STI clinic clients, migrant and ethnic minorities.

 Resulting from the overall analysis, core indicators, common to all populations, are proposed.
 These relate to the number of sexual partners, use of a condom at last intercourse, having had an HIV test, having paid for sex, and HIV knowledge.

 Possible target readership: public health officials, surveillance experts, HIV/STI experts, policymakers

 Meeting Report: Expert consultation on West Nile virus infection